 “How much insurance does a freight broker need?” is a great question.
 A freight broker's insurance requirements depend on the type of business they're in and the services they offer.
 Generally, a freight broker should have at least $100,000 in liability coverage to protect their clients from negligence lawsuits.
-You need to find a better insurance or freight broker.
+It would be best if you found a better insurance or freight broker.

-It's also important for freight brokers to have Errors & Omissions (E&O) or Professional Liability Insurance to cover any mistakes that could lead to financial loss for customers.
-Additionally, since freight brokers often handle customer’s shipments, it’s wise for them to carry Cargo Insurance in case the goods are damaged or lost during transit.
-Finally, if a freight broker has employees, they must carry Workers' Compensation insurance as well.
+It's also essential for freight brokers to have Errors and Omissions (E&O) or Professional Liability Insurance to cover any mistakes that could lead to customer financial loss.
+Additionally, since freight brokers often handle customers’ shipments, it’s wise for them to carry Cargo Insurance in case the goods are damaged or lost during transit.
+Finally, if a freight broker has employees, they must also carry Workers' Compensation insurance.
 Read here about Starting a Trucking Company Correctly.

 Freight Broker Bond Coverage

 The Federal Motor Carrier Safety Administration (FMCSA) has implemented an updated requirement for freight brokers as part of The Moving Ahead for Progress in the 21st Century Act (MAP-21).
-This change, which went into effect on January 1st, 2013, necessitates that all freight brokers must have either a trust fund set up with $75,000 or a bond worth $75,000.
+This change, which took effect on January 1st, 2013, necessitates that all freight brokers have either a trust fund set up with $75,000 or a bond worth $75,000.
 Check out The Basics of Farm Exemptions.

-The cost of a broker bond can vary widely depending on the creditworthiness of the applicant and an assessment of their assets, liabilities and cash flow.
-Annually renewable bonds can range in price from around $1,000 per year to over $5,000.
-It is important to note that having a bond does not always mean a freight broker can simply deny payment without consequences: if an awarded claim is made against the bond by a motor carrier, it is then the responsibility of the broker to cover this payment.
+The cost of a broker bond can vary widely depending on the creditworthiness of the applicant and an assessment of their assets, liabilities, and cash flow.
+Annually renewable bonds can range in price from around $1,000 annually to over $5,000.
+It is important to note that having a bond does not always mean a freight broker can simply deny payment without consequences.
+If an awarded claim is made against the bond by a motor carrier, it is then the broker's responsibility to cover this payment.
 Must visit How to Prepare for a Compliance DOT Audit.

 General Liability Insurance

-A Commercial General Liability policy can provide you with the coverage you need to protect yourself from costs associated with bodily injury, property damage and contractual obligations.
-This kind of protection is not a legal requirement for freight brokers, however customers may specify that it is part of the contract they have with you.
+A Commercial General Liability policy can provide you with the coverage you need to protect yourself from costs associated with bodily injury, property damage, and contractual obligations.
+This kind of protection is not a legal requirement for freight brokers; however, customers may specify that it is part of their contract with you.
 In such cases, they will generally list the required limits to ensure your safety and theirs.
-Also check out Texas DOT Number.
+Also, check out the Texas DOT Number.

-Investing in a CGL policy gives you peace of mind knowing that any unexpected damages will be covered if something goes wrong while conducting business with your customers.
-It's an important step towards having secure operations as a freight broker!
-Must visit the link.
+Investing in a CGL policy gives you peace of mind, knowing that any unexpected damages will be covered if something goes wrong while conducting business with your customers.
+It's an essential step towards having secure operations as a freight broker!
+You must visit the link.

 Contingent Auto Liability and Cargo Policies

 Contingency is an integral component of auto liability and cargo insurance coverage.
-A contingent policy does not add to the motor carrier's existing policy, but rather, provides a safety net for the broker in case there is an issue with the primary policy such as cancellation or lapse during transport of the load.
-This contingency allows them to ensure that their customer and cargo are protected at all times.
+A contingent policy does not add to the motor carrier's existing policy, but rather, provides a safety net for the broker in case there is an issue with the primary policy, such as cancellation or lapse during load transport.
+This contingency allows them to ensure that their customer and cargo are always protected.
 Check out The Basics of Farm Exemptions.
-You will then have the ability to maintain complete motor carrier authority or broker.
+You will then be able to maintain complete motor carrier authority or broker.

-It is essential that brokers understand these two types of policies so they can choose the best option for their clients.
-By doing so, they will be able to provide peace of mind knowing that whatever happens on the road, their customers’ goods are always covered and safe.
+Brokers must understand these two types of policies to choose the best option for their clients.
+By doing so, they will be able to provide peace of mind, knowing that whatever happens on the road, their customers’ goods are always covered and safe.
 Learn here How to Prepare for a Compliance DOT Audit.

-If a carrier fails to pay their primary insurance premium and the policy is cancelled during transit, a contingent policy may take effect.
+A contingent policy may take effect if a carrier fails to pay its primary insurance premium and the policy is canceled during transit.
 However, if the primary policy denies payment on a claim owing to exclusions, this will not be covered under the contingent coverage.
 As such, having both a primary and contingent policy in place can help protect your business against such incidents.
 Must read about DOT Compliant Drug and Alcohol Program.

 More Information About Contingent Cargo Coverage

-Contingent cargo insurance provides extra protection for brokers in case a shipper's claim of lost or damaged cargo is not honored by the carrier’s motor truck cargo policy.
+Contingent cargo insurance provides extra protection for brokers if the carrier's motor truck cargo policy does not honor a shipper's claim of lost or damaged cargo.
 This additional coverage offers more extensive protection than the carrier’s policy, and comes with fewer exclusions.
-If an issue arises where the carrier won't honor a claim, contingent cargo insurance can help fill in some of those gaps.
-Importance of The FMCSA 30-Minute Break Rule.
+If an issue arises where the carrier won't honor a claim, contingent cargo insurance can help fill in some of those gaps—the importance of The FMCSA 30-Minute Break Rule.

 Primary Cargo Insurance

-Freight brokers should always look into obtaining a primary cargo insurance policy to protect their business.
+Freight brokers should always seek a primary cargo insurance policy to protect their business.
 While the broker does not own any assets, they are still liable for any harm that may be caused by the goods they are transporting.
-A primary cargo insurance policy can provide protection in the event of an accident or damage to goods during transit.
-Visit DOT Authority Package, Tips to prepare for 2023 DOT Week filings in minutes.
+A primary cargo insurance policy can protect in the event of an accident or damage to goods during transit.
+Visit the DOT Authority Package, which contains tips to prepare for 2023 DOT Week filings in minutes.

-It is essential to work closely with a reputable insurance agent when choosing a policy, as there are many factors to consider such as coverage limits, exclusions, and deductible amounts.
-The broker should also ask their agent what is not covered under the policy so they understand their risk tolerance level and make sure the necessary items are included in the coverage.
-Having a comprehensive primary cargo insurance policy can provide peace of mind and security.
+It is essential to work closely with a reputable insurance agent when choosing a policy, as there are many factors to consider, such as coverage limits, exclusions, and deductible amounts.
+The broker should also ask their agent what is not covered under the policy.
+Hence, they understand their risk tolerance level and ensure the necessary items are included in the coverage.
+A comprehensive primary cargo insurance policy can provide peace of mind and security.
 What are the Top 3 DOT paper-appointed Violations?

 Freight Brokers Also Need Vicarious Auto Liability Insurance Coverage